wikimedia/design-codex/packages/codex-docs/docs/components/types-and-constants.md

 ### TableRowWithIdentifier

-When both sorting and row selection are enabled, an extra unique idenfitier is needed for each row.
+When both sorting and row selection are enabled, an extra unique identifier is needed for each row.
 Check [TableRowIdentifier](#tablerowidentifier).

 ```ts